Student Handbook for Master of Science Degree in Biomedical Engineering

 Teaching Assistant, Research Assistant and Research Fellow Holidays and Leave

-You must discuss any deviations from the above with your thesis director.
+Students must discuss any deviations from the above with their Thesis Director.

 10. Financial Aid